maiktreya/systemfitECM/README.md

 - --------------

 **get_ect_systemfit**: Generates a Error Correction Term serie for a given UECM.
-Called internally by other functions.
+Called internally by RECM can also be directly called.

 --------------